ubaidumer55555/be-code-challenge/README.md

 ## Design Patterns

-- **Dependency Injection:** Uses Nest's DI container to provide services, repositories, and other providers.
-This keeps components loosely coupled and easy to test.
+- **Dependency Injection:** Nest's built-in DI is used to provide services, repositories and other providers (keeps components loosely coupled and easy to test).
-- **Controller → Service → Repository (Layered):** Controllers handle HTTP, services contain business logic, and repositories encapsulate data access (TypeORM).
-This separation improves clarity and single-responsibility.
+- **Modular Design (Feature Modules):** The codebase is organized into modules (`user`, `task`, `invite`, `database`), keeping responsibilities isolated and making the app extensible and maintainable.
-- **Repository Pattern:** All DB operations are centralized in repository classes (using TypeORM), making queries and transactional behavior easier to manage.
+- **Singleton (Module/provider scope):** Providers registered in Nest modules (for example `DatabaseService`) are singletons by default and used that way here (single instance per application lifecycle).
-- **DTOs (Data Transfer Objects):** Request/response shapes are defined with DTOs to validate and document API contracts.
+- **Layered (Controller → Service → Repository):** Controllers handle HTTP, services contain business logic, and repositories encapsulate persistence (TypeORM).
+This enforces single responsibility per layer.
-- **Guard & Strategy (Auth):** Authentication uses a guard + strategy approach (JWT) to separate auth concerns from business logic.
+- **Repository Pattern:** Data access is centralized in repository classes (`*.repository.ts`), abstracting TypeORM calls and making DB operations easier to test and change.
-- **Decorator (Custom):** Custom decorators (e.g., roles) are used for declarative access control.
+- **DTOs (Data Transfer Objects):** DTO classes define and validate request shapes (via `class-validator`) and annotate Swagger docs (`@ApiProperty`).
-- **Exception Handling:** Uses Nest's HTTP exceptions (e.g., `NotFoundException`) to standardize error responses.
+- **Auth: Guard + Strategy + Decorator:** Authentication uses a JWT strategy with a guard, and authorization is expressed via custom decorators (`@Roles`) plus a role guard for declarative access control.

 ## Run Locally (step-by-step)